 How do you curate a gallery wall?

-What To Hang: To get this classic look, curate your wall art around a theme you love.
-The grouping of pieces you choose will help set the tone of your space, as in the collection of horse paintings and prints in this rustic dining room.
-A good place to start is to choose similar style artworks, such as rustic pieces with wood frames or abstract pieces with black frames.
+What To Hang: If you’re going for a more casual look, lean into the eclectic nature of a mismatched gallery wall and hang an assortment of different framed artwork.
+However, if you want a classic gallery wall look, curate your wall art around a theme you love.
+The grouping of pieces you choose will help elevate and set the tone of your space, as in the collection of horse paintings and outdoor-inspired prints in this rustic dining room.
+A good place to start is to choose pieces in similar styles or tie together a variety of art styles by using matching frames on all the pieces.

 2. The Grid Gallery Wall

 For a gallery wall arrangement that’s easy, straightforward, and high-impact, try a clean-lined grid look.
 It’s the simplest way to display art with a curated look, and there’s no right or wrong way to do it as long as everything is lined up nicely on one wall.